trrproject/SciCrowd/README.md

 Correia, A., Jameel, S., Schneider, D., Paredes, H., and Fonseca, B. (2020).
 A workflow-based methodological framework for hybrid human-AI enabled scientometrics.
 In Proceedings of the 2020 IEEE International Conference on Big Data (Big Data), pp. 2876-2883.
 DOI: 10.1109/BigData50022.2020.9378096.

+Correia, A., Jameel, S., Schneider, D., Fonseca, B., and Paredes, H. (2020).
+Theoretical underpinnings and practical challenges of crowdsourcing as a mechanism for academic study.
+In Proceedings of the 53rd Hawaii International Conference on System Sciences (HICSS), pp. 4630-4639.
+DOI: 10.24251/HICSS.2020.568.

+Correia, A., Schneider, D., Jameel, S., Paredes, H., and Fonseca, B. (2020).
+Empirical investigation of the factors influencing researchers’ adoption of crowdsourcing and machine learning.
+In Proceedings of the 2020 20th International Conference on Intelligent Systems Design and Applications (ISDA), pp. 1257-1270.
+DOI: 10.1007/978-3-030-71187-0_117.

 Correia, A., Fonseca, B., Paredes, H., Schneider, D., and Jameel, S. (2019).
 Development of a crowd-powered system architecture for knowledge discovery in scientific domains.
 In Proceedings of the 2019 IEEE International Conference on Systems, Man and Cybernetics (SMC), pp. 1372-1377.
 DOI: 10.1109/SMC.2019.8914637.

 Correia, A., Schneider, D., Paredes, H., and Fonseca, B. (2018).
 SciCrowd: towards a hybrid, crowd-computing system for supporting research groups in Academic Settings.
 In Proceedings of the 24th International Conference on Collaboration and Technology (CRIWG), pp. 34-41.
 DOI: 10.1007/978-3-319-99504-5_4.